zchee/neovim-wiki/Building-Neovim.md

     sudo yum -y install autoconf automake cmake gcc gcc-c++ libtool ncurses-devel pkgconfig

-<a name="for-opensuse"></a>
 ### openSUSE

     sudo zypper install libtool autoconf automake cmake ncurses-devel gcc-c++

-<a name="for-freebsd-10"></a>
+### Arch Linux

+    sudo pacman -S base-devel cmake unzip

 ### FreeBSD 10

     sudo pkg install cmake libtool sha automake pkgconf unzip wget

 Note: if you have cmake installed already, you may need to re-install it.
 The port had to be updated to support SSL for file downloads, so you may not have that feature.
-If you see the download complaining about an md5sum mismatch, and the actual md5sum is `d41d8cd98f00b204e9800998ecf8427e`, then this is your issue (that's the md5sum of an empty file).
+If you see the download complaining about a sha256sum mismatch, where the actual sha256sum is `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`, then this is your issue (that's the SHA256 checksum of an empty file).
 Also, make sure you have wget installed.
-Luarocks has bad interactions with curl, at least under FreeBSD, and will die with a PANIC in LuaJIT when trying to install a rock.
+LuaRocks has bad interactions with cURL, at least under FreeBSD, and will die with a PANIC in LuaJIT when trying to install a rock.

-<a name="for-arch-linux"></a>
-### Arch Linux

-    sudo pacman -S base-devel cmake unzip

-<a name="for-os-x"></a>
 ### OS X

 * Install [Xcode](https://developer.apple.com/) and [Homebrew](http://brew.sh)